whitehaven/residency-mastermind/README.md

 ### TY

 - no existing complete rotations
-- must meet
+- must meet requirements
 - unclear order of assignments - their program supplies openings, or do we?

 ### PMR

 - no existing complete rotations
-- must meet
+- must meet requirements
 - unclear order of assignments - their program supplies openings, or do we?

 ### current IM R1